harismb-208/Textile-Demand-Prediction-and-Restocking-using-Machine-Learning/README.md

 This project predicts **which fabrics will sell in the next 3 months** and tells you **which ones to restock first**.
 It’s like having a smart inventory assistant that looks at your past sales and says:
-> “Hey, this fabric is running low and will sell out soon — better restock it now!”
+> “Hey, this fabric is going to run high and will sell out soon — better restock it now!”

 Built with:
 - **XGBoost** for super-accurate demand prediction